Can Costco Travel Really Save You on Your Next Disney Trip?

 Free Dining for Kids

-Disney is offering free dining plans for kids ages 3-9 on select 2026 packages when the dining plan is purchased for the entire party.
-This can save families $100+ per day depending on party size.
+Disney is offering free dining plans for kids ages 3-9 on some 2026 packages when the dining plan is purchased for the entire party!
+This can save families $100+ per day depending on party size!

-The catch: None of these promotions apply if you've already booked through Costco.
-You're locked into your original rate.
+Remember, none of these promotions apply if you've already booked through Costco.
+You're locked into your original rate and there’s no going back.

 Costco will email you a confirmation number after booking.
 You'll use that to link your hotel reservation to your My Disney Experience account.
 From there, you can:

-Everything functions normally once linked, you're not missing out on app features just because you booked through Costco.
+Everything functions normally once you’re linked!
+You won’t be missing out on app features just because you booked through Costco.
 However, you won't get the physical "travel ePackage" with luggage tags and magical extras that Disney sends to guests who book packages directly.
 It’s not a huge deal, but if you’re use to getting that it’ll be a bit of a change.

 Perfect Candidates for Costco